OldUnreal/UnrealTournamentPatches/README.md

 ## Malware Warnings

-Our Windows and macOS binaries are digitally signed, but malware/virus scanners may occasionally still flag them as potentio malware because our signing certificate is still building up reputation.
+Our Windows and macOS binaries are digitally signed, but malware/virus scanners may occasionally still flag them as potential malware because our signing certificate is still building up reputation.
 Additional information can be found [here](https://www.digicert.com/blog/ms-smartscreen-application-reputation/).

 ## Donations